mihaly-alberti-kurtosys/ddeploy/README.md

 Feel free to fork this project and make improvements.
 When you've finished, create a [pull request](https://help.github.com/articles/using-pull-requests) for the changes you've made.

+TODO
+====

+-  "publish_type": 2 // only changed web pages
+-  When a file is on the 2nd page of the e.g.: Web Include page, it fails to filter, the uploading fails